 London Metropolitan University has to collect and process large quantities of information, much of it personal, and some of it sensitive data.
-It is crucial that such data, whether in electronic or hard copy format, is managed effectively, securely and in accordance with the Data Protection Act.
+It is crucial that such data, whether in electronic or hard copy format, is managed effectively, securely and in accordance with the General Data Protection Regulation (GDPR).

-The Data Protection Act 1998 gives you a right of access (subject to certain exemptions) to the data which organisations hold about you and specifies how that data can be gathered, used and disseminated.
-London Metropolitan University is required by law to conform to the principles of the Data Protection Act 1998.
+The General Data Protection Regulation gives you a right of access (subject to certain exemptions) to the data which organisations hold about you and specifies how that data can be gathered, used and disseminated.
+London Metropolitan University is required by law to conform to the principles of the GDPR.
 The University’s Data Protection Policy (see below) sets out the way in which we seek to comply with the requirements of the Act.

 The Data Protection Policy is binding on all staff, so staff should familiarise themselves with the policy:

-The University also provides data protection guidance for staff and a statement for students about how we handle their data:
+The University also provides data protection guidance for staff and privacy notices for staff and students about how we handle their data:

 Requests for information about individual students